RageinaterCode/Balatro-Quality/README.md

 This project was made using Joker Forge.
 Go check it out! https://jokerforge.jaydchw.com/

 # How To Install
-Download the Zip below and simply place the Quality folder inside your Balatro Mods folder!
+Download the latest quality.zip from the releases section and simply place the quality folder inside your Balatro Mods folder!
 (Usually located at C:\Users\"YourUser"\AppData\Roaming\Balatro\Mods)